Split Tickets

 Time required: 1–2 hours

-Blue Cave Tour from Trogir: Itinerary
+Blue Cave tour from Trogir itinerary

 • Afternoon: Cruise on to the Pakleni Islands, stopping at Palmižana Bay for a relaxed seaside lunch (meal not included).
 This is your chance to sample Dalmatian cuisine at a konoba or beachside restaurant, or just unwind with a cocktail by the water.